- Best travel time

 The national parks showcase a sea of colors ranging from yellow and orange to deep red.

-September has some rainfall but starting October the chance for rain is very limited.
+September has some rainfall but starting in October the chance for rain is very limited.

 It becomes colder once November starts and temperatures drop further to around 10 degrees Celcius.

 Non-Asians may never have thought of Korea for skiing, but the truth is that South Korea is a popular winter destination.

 In Wintertime temperatures can drop up to -20 degrees Celcius in the North.
 The Southern part of the country enjoys somewhat milder winters.

 The ski resorts attract many winter enthusiasts and usually open in late November or early December.
 Most are located in the northern provinces of Gyeonggi-do, where Seoul is located, and Gangwon-do.

 South Korea is a relatively cheap country to explore.

 The hotel prices become somewhat expensive in peak season but outside these periods it should be relatively easy to keep your daily expenses below € 180 as a couple.

 Here’s an overview of the prices we paid.

 We paid on average € 98 per night.